 Examine the ways in which the global issue of your choice is presented through the content and form of two of the texts that you have studied.
 (40 marks)“

 An extract from this work would make an ideal text to bring into your Individual Oral.
 The named author would be ‘David Crystal.’
-You could explore the Global Issues of: Science, Technology and the Environment or Belief, Values and Education.
+You could explore the Global Issues of: Science, Technology and the Environment or Art, Creativity and Imagination.
 You may have ideas about how to pair the articles with the literary texts you are studying.
 If not, don’t worry; speak to your teacher or use the following suggestions as a starting point:

 - J.G.
 Ballard’s Empire of the Sun – TBC .